arkadiysudarikov/hopskipdrive/README.md

 - Implements the upcoming rides endpoint to be used by the driver's app.

+## Design Decisions

+UUID for IDs

+Address table holds addresses for drivers and rides Address is a string that is valid for Google Directions API Location ID
+   Google Place ID

+   Similar addresses that share a location ID (potentially stored in a long-lived, distributed Solid Cache) can be used by both Driver and Ride and used in the API call to get commute and ride distance and duration.

+Rails Credentials

+Skinny controller, fat module.

+Client Class

+RSwag to provide OpenAPI UI

+Pagy for pagination
+ Add data to headers

+## Gems for calling APIs

+Faraday / excon / HTTP clients / etc.

 ## Technologies Used

 - Ruby on Rails